Some people may shy away from recipes using a water bath or a bain marie because it sounds like an unnecessary hassle. I’ve been there.

 While there are options to use aluminium foil to protect springform pans, I highly suggest using a normal cake pan for sponge cakes.
 I’ve had too many sad experiences of soggy cakes from leakage.

-Try the tang mian cotton cake, matcha cake or this sponge cake recipe which all yields a beautiful light and moist texture.
+Try the cottony soft sponge, matcha cake or this chocolate sponge cake recipe which all yields a beautiful light and moist texture.
 I promise you once you try the water bath method, it’s not as daunting as it seems!